HOME PAGE

 THINGS TO KNOW BEFORE YOU GO!

 The Kootenays!
 B.C.
 Rockies, well known for some of the most variable avalanche terrain in the world.
 The best place to learn, apply and evaluate risks and skills needed to survive exploration in the backcountry.
+Join Tim Rippel, playing in his back yard professionally guiding and teaching in the West Kootenays for the past 19 years.
+Familiar with secret stashes, great lines and extreme conditions.

-AST1 and AST2 - Avalanche Skills Training - 2008' plus a few in Dec, 2007
+AST1 and AST2 - Avalanche Skills Training - 2011/2012'

-Offering 1, 2, 4 and 7 day Avalanche Safety Programs geared to backcountry skiers, snowboarders, mountaineering, snow shoeing, snow machine operators, foresters, miners, highway workers and anyone working or playing outside a controlled snow pack environment.
+Offering 1, 2 and 4 day Avalanche Safety Programs geared to backcountry skiers, snowboarders, mountaineering, snow shoeing, snow machine operators, foresters, miners, highway workers and anyone working or playing outside a controlled snow pack environment.

 Each course consists videos, slides, lectures and interactive discussion and full days of hands-on field training with state-of-the-art avalanche rescue equipment.
 Participants will learn to read the clues of snow pack, weather and terrain.
 You will learn to evaluate hazard and assess risk.
 You will actively participate in transceivers searches, snow stability testing, snow pack analysis and avalanche search & rescue scenarios.
 Each course is a balance of classroom training and field practice.
 Expect an intense experience with a full schedule.
+The maximum participant ratio is 1 to 8.
+To avoid disappointment please book early.

 Thanks Becky